Regression Based Expected Shortfall Backtesting: Monte-Carlo Simulations

 \begin{enumerate}[label=(\alph*), labelindent=0em, labelsep=0.1cm, leftmargin=*] \item We misspecify how the conditional variance reacts to the squared returns by varying the ARCH parameter $\gamma_1$.
 We choose $\tilde{\gamma}_1$ between 0.03 and 0.2 and let $\tilde{\gamma}_2 = 0.95 - \tilde{\gamma}_1$, such that the persistence of the GARCH process remains constant.
 When $\tilde{\gamma}_1 < {\gamma}_1$, there is too little variation in the ES forecasts due to the reduced response to shocks and the GARCH process approaches a constant volatility model.

 \item We alter the unconditional variance of the GARCH process $\mathbb{E}[\sigma_t^2] = \gamma_0 / (1 - \gamma_1 - \gamma_2)$ between $0.5$ and $0.01$ by varying the parameter $\gamma_0$ while holding $\gamma_1$ and $\gamma_2$ constant.
-Since the conditional variance is a weighted combination of the unconditional variance, the past squared returns and the past conditional variance, this change implies that the ES is always underestimated when the unconditional variance is larger as its true value, and vice versa.
+Since the conditional variance is a weighted combination of the unconditional variance, the past squared returns and the past conditional variance, this change implies that the ES forecasts are too conservative when the unconditional variance is larger than its true value, and vice versa.